nandini0407/BookAddict/ReadME.md

 end
 ```

+### Infinite Scrolling

+To make loading more efficient for `BookList` component, infinite scrolling was implemented using `react-infinite-scroller` library.

 ## Future Directions for the Project

 In addition to the above features, the following are in the pipeline.

-### Infinite scrolling

-To make loading more efficient for `BookList` component, only a few books will be rendered at a time, with more books being added with scrolling.
+### Allow users to add books

+Users will be provided with a form to add books to the BookAddict database.
+Image uploading will be handled by Cloudinary.

 ### Tags